AAF Omaha President

 Being organized and detail oriented are two of Christin’s best traits.
 She coordinates sponsorships for the hospital, manages all finances for the department and is a key component for many Children’s events.
 She is often out and about at outreach events interacting with patients and their families, as well as the community.
 She provides content and helps design various projects for the organization as well.

 Christin graduated with her bachelor’s in biology from College of Saint Mary in Omaha (2014).
 She is currently working towards her master’s degree in healthcare administration at Clarkson College.
-She keeps busy by working fulltime, going to graduate school and planning a wedding.
-She and her fiancé Tim get married in October 2015.
+She keeps busy by working fulltime and going to graduate school.

 David Lempp, Local Sales Manager for Viamedia, has over a decade of marketing experience and achievement with the majority of it focused in the Omaha market including positions with Pappas Broadcasting, Titan Broadcasting, Sinclair Broadcasting, and BH Media.
 His experience as a Bilingual Account Executive, Research Director, and Marketing Consultant made him well suited for his current role.
 Viamedia proudly represents CenturyLink in Omaha.
 In addition, the company partners with satellite, telecom, and cable systems in 70+ markets plus specializes in providing digital audience strategy to clients.
 David is an Omaha native and a University of Nebraska—Lincoln graduate.